smugpie/shelflabels-node/README.md

 This is a Node.js script that uploads images to PickSmart/GiCiSky Bluetooth-only Electronic Shelf Labels (ESLs).

 This is a complete proof of concept so it may work for you, it might not.
 Just supplying this to get you going on your journey.
 It is nowhere near a complete solution.
-At the moment it uploads an image some text to an ESL but you could use it to develop your own stuff - fetch a weather forecast, show your step count even!
+At the moment it uploads an image and some text to an ESL but you could use it to develop your own stuff - fetch a weather forecast, even show your step count!

 It is heavily based on the [sterling work done by atc1441](https://github.com/atc1441/ATC_GICISKY_ESL) so I can't claim much credit for it, beyond getting it to work with Node.